scalar-labs/scalardb-samples/microservice-transaction-sample/README.md

 ### 2. CRUD operations are executed

-After the two-phase commit transaction starts, CRUD operations are executed.
+After the transaction with a two-phase commit interface starts, CRUD operations are executed.
 The Order Service puts the order information in the `order_service.orders` table and the detailed information in the `order_service.statements` table as follows.
 For reference, see [OrderService.java](order-service/src/main/java/sample/order/OrderService.java):

 ```java
 // Put the order info into the `orders` table.